vcarulla/nmaPi/README.md

 Basically the steps are three <-- At least for now.

-1) Assign IP by DHCP
+1) Assign IP by DHCP.

-2) Analyzing the network
+2) Analyzing the network.

-3) Creating the report
+3) Creating the report.

 The leds are optional, they are just a reference that the process is going well.
 But it`s looks cool. :)